Advertising

 Fukuoka District Court / Chuo District, Fukuoka City.

-Risks involved in the continuation of Kusuriya no Hitorigoto
+Risks involved in continuing Kusuriya no Hitorigoto

 Source: Mainichi Shimbun